15 days tour

 • 12:00 am - 11:59 pm

-Leaving early this morning we have a roughly 5 hour drive to Cahuare, the starting point for our visit to the spectacular Sumidero Canyon, a unique rift 41km long and up to 1000mts deep, cut by the Rio Grijalva.
-This is the spot where, in the 16th century, some 1000 Chiapa indigenous people committed suicide rather than submit to Spanish rule.
-We take a trip on a speed boat to fully appreciate the towering gorge, before driving up a scenic mountain road to San Cristรณbal de las Casas.
-At 2210m above sea level, it can get cold at night, a sharp contrast to the heat of Tehuantepec.
+Leaving early this morning, weโ€™ll have a five-hour drive to Cahuare, the starting point for our visit to the spectacular Sumidero Canyon.
+The canyon is a unique rift measuring 41 kilometres long and up to 1000 metres deep, cut by the Rio Grijalva.
+This is the spot where, in the 16th century, 1000 Chiapa indigenous people committed suicide rather than submit to Spanish rule.
+Weโ€™ll take a trip on a speed boat to fully appreciate the towering gorge, before driving for two hours up a scenic mountain road to San Cristรณbal de las Casas.
+At 2,210 metres above sea level, it can get cold at night, a sharp contrast to the heat of Tehuantepec.

 • 12:00 am - 11:59 pm

-There is a unique atmosphere to the small colonial town of San Cristobal, high in the scenic Chiapas range.
+San Cristobal has a unique atmosphere, located high in the scenic Chiapas Mountain range.
 The indigenous groups from the surrounding hills fill the town and marketplace with their colourful dress including the distinctive Tzotzil community who still retain much of their Mayan customs and language.
-We will be visiting San Juan Chamula and Zinacantan, indigenous villages close to San Cristobal that practice an interesting blend of Catholicism and traditional Maya beliefs.
-This area is noted for the bright textiles and weavings in bold designs, and when we return to San Cristobal we'll have the afternoon free - you may like to bargain for some colourful souvenirs here.
-Much like Oaxaca, San Cristobal is a charming town to explore on foot and has its fair share of museums on a variety of themes.
+Today, weโ€™ll be visiting San Juan Chamula and Zinacantan, indigenous villages close to San Cristobal that practise an interesting blend of Catholicism and traditional Maya beliefs.
+This area is famous for its bright textiles and weavings in intricate designs.
+You might like to pick up souvenirs here during our free time this afternoon.
+Much like Oaxaca, San Cristobal is a charming town to explore on foot and also has its fair share of museums.
 The Na Bolom, House of the Jaguar, is dedicated to the preservation of the Lacandรณn tribe and displays many of their artefacts, while the Textiles Centre is a superb showcase of the weaving traditions found both in Chiapas as well as the rest of Mexico and Central America.
-There are also museums dedicated to amber and jade, that not only display historical pieces, but also give an understanding of the importance of these materials to the ancient civilisations.
+There are also museums dedicated to amber and jade, that not only display historical pieces but also give an understanding of the importance of these materials to the ancient civilisations.

-• Day 9 Day 9: Travel To Palenque Via The Agua Blanca Waterfalls
+• Day 9 Day 9: Travel To Palenque

 • 12:00 am - 11:59 pm

-Day 9: Travel To Palenque Via The Agua Blanca Waterfalls
+Day 9: Travel To Palenque

-Leaving the highlands, we have a long driving day ahead of us, approximately 8 hours plus stops.
+Leaving the highlands behind us, today we have a long driving day ahead of us (approximately eight hours, plus stops).
 The road is slow and winding, but there are scenic views as we descend to the jungles of Palenque.
-We'll be driving via the town of Villahermosa, where we stop for lunch.
-We'll also take a stop at the waterfalls of Agua Blanca, which tumble over a series of limestone hills, before continuing on to our hotel.
+Weโ€™ll be driving via the town of Villahermosa, where weโ€™ll stop for lunch.
+Along the way there may be the option to stop in the small town of Chontalpa try the famous piรฑa miel before we continue to our hotel.

 • 12:00 am - 11:59 pm

-One of the highlights of our tour is today's guided visit to the famous jungle ruins of Palenque, a fascinating and important Mayan site.
+Todayโ€™s guided visit to the ruins of Palenque is one of the highlights of our tour of Mexico.
+Palenque is both a fascinating and important site and weโ€™ll explore it in depth with a guide.
 Once the choking forest was cleared, the ruins revealed the tomb of the high priest Pakal, his body adorned with a marvellous jade death mask - one of the most prized relics of the Maya culture, discovered only in 1952.
 The entire site, shrouded by the steamy rainforest, has an aura of deep mystery.
-During the afternoon you can continue to explore the site, or take a bus back to the waterfall of Misol Ha for a refreshing swim (optional).
-The stunning 30m high waterfall was featured in the titles of the movie 'Predator'.

 • 12:00 am - 11:59 pm